Healthcare | Nonprofit | Manufacturing & Distribution | Government Contractors | High Net Worth Families | Construction & Real Estate

 There are some important points to consider before putting temporary layoffs into effect:

-The Department of Labor has compiled compliance assistance materials to help workers and employers understand their rights and responsibilities under the provisions of WARN.
+The Department of Labor offers compliance assistance materials to help workers and employers understand their rights and responsibilities under the provisions of WARN.

 A permanent layoff has no anticipated rehire date associated with it.
 A permanent layoff terminates your relationship with the employee.
 The employee gets a payout of accrued vacation time in accordance with company policy.

 Federal law doesn’t require businesses to pay severance to employees who are laid off.
 Some states require employers to offer severance packages.
-Check with your state’s Department of Labor to see how your state.
+Check with your state’s Department of Labor to see your state's policies.
 Severance packages are at the discretion of business owners.

 The WARN Act also applies to permanent layoffs.

-My primary advice for business owners who are considering furloughs or layoffs during these trying times is to:
+My primary advice for business owners who are considering furloughs or layoffs is:

-For employment-related questions, we suggest putting in a call to your employment attorney.
+For employment-related questions, call your employment attorney.
 We are also happy to be your sounding board as you talk through your organization’s situation.
 Contact us here or call 800.899.4623.